NotePlan/plugins/jgclark.Reviews/README.md

 It will also update the project's `@reviewed(date)`.

 ## Capturing Progress
-In a project/area note you can, if you wish, include a one-line summary of your view on its current overall progress.
+In a project/area note you can, if you wish, include a one-line summary of your view on its current **overall progress**.
 If given, the latest one is shown in the project lists.
-To continue the example above, here's the start of the note a few weeks later, showing I think we're 10% complete:
+To continue the example above, here's the start of the note a few weeks later, showing I think it's only 10% complete:

 ```markdown
 # Secret Undertaking